-SEC Registration Fee US\$ 11,998
+US\$ 11,998

-NYSE Listing Fee 150,000
+150,000

-National Association of Securities Dealers, Inc. Filing Fee 11,715
+11,715

-Printing Expenses 200,000
+200,000

-Legal Fees and Expenses 1 ,200,000
+1 ,200,000

-Accounting Fees and Expenses 1 ,100,000
+1, ,100,000

-Miscellaneous 300,000
+300,000

-Total US\$2 2,973,713
+US\$2 ,973,713

+1 1

 LEGAL MATTERS

 The validity of the ADSs and certain other legal matters in connection with this offering will be passed upon for us by Latham & Watkins LLP.
 Certain legal matters in connection with this offering will be passed upon for the underwriters by Shearman & Sterling LLP.
 The validity of the common shares represented by the ADSs offered in this offering will be passed upon for us by Conyers Dill & Pearman.
 Legal matters as to PRC law will be passed upon for us by Tian Yuan Law Firm and for the underwriters by Haiwen & Partners.
 Latham & Watkins LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands' law and Tian Yuan Law Firm with respect to matters governed by PRC law.
 Shearman & Sterling LLP may rely upon Haiwen & Partners with respect to matters governed by PRC law.